A Brief History

 On October 27, 1838, Missouri’s governor issued an order for all Mormons to leave the state or face extermination!

 After Joseph Smith founded the Church of Christ (later called the Church of Jesus Christ of Latter Day Saints or popularly known as the Mormon Church), he and his followers had a downright hellacious time finding acceptance in mid-nineteenth century America.
 His journeys in Ohio and Missouri were filled with violent incidents.
 For example, in 1832 a mob tarred and feathered the first Mormon leader.

 The events that followed this “Extermination Order” took on the dimensions of a sort of attempted religious genocide rather than a “war”.
-At the Haun’s Hill Massacre on October 30th, some 240 Livingston County Missouri Regulators militiamen and volunteers attacked a Mormon settlement in the bloodiest event of the war, killing at least seventeen and injuring perhaps a dozen or so others.
+At the Haun’s Mill Massacre on October 30th, some 240 Livingston County Missouri Regulators, militiamen and volunteers attacked a Mormon settlement in the bloodiest event of the war, killing at least seventeen people and injuring perhaps a dozen or so others.
 Three of the attackers also suffered injuries; none of the named attackers were ever prosecuted for their actions.

 For the most recent study of the Missouri War with good coverage of the Extermination Order, please see The Mormon War: Zion and the Missouri Extermination Order of 1838.

 For an account of the war in general, see The 1838 Mormon War in Missouri instead.